-The Coordinator-General may also establish SIA cross-agency reference groups (CARGs) on a needs basis for relevant regions when required to provide a collaborative approach to SIA and the assessment of cumulative impacts.
+For projects assessed under the SDPWO Act, the Coordinator-General, or under the Planning Act, the relevant local governments, may establish an SIA cross-agency reference groups (CARGs) on a needs basis for relevant regions when required to provide a collaborative approach to SIA and the assessment of cumulative impacts.
 Membership of the CARGs will include relevant state government agencies and local governments.
 A project proponent may be invited to a CARG meeting to discuss project details and proposed impact mitigation and benefit enhancement measures.
 Other stakeholders may also be invited to attend a CARG meeting as required.